cgslivre/Blade/readme.md

 Check out the documentation here <http://laravel.com/docs/4.2/templates>

+**NB: 2015-09-08:**
+**NB: This project is not yet complete and I cannot recommend you use it on a live system.**
+**NB: The cache class is currently incomplete**

 This class supports only a subset of the Laravel v4.2 Blade syntax, these are the missing features for which I'll add support:

-- View location package:: syntax
+- View location package::path/to/view syntax
-- @overwrite - I'll add this at some point
+- @overwrite - I'll add support for this

 The language translation features need to reference your translation class so can't be set out of the box.
 However you can pass custom commands to the constructor like this: